nacaratOS/.github/profile/README.md

 - **A New Package Manager**: Nacarat innovates a new package manager named "Uno".
 Uno is designed to be fast and setup its servers on your home.

 ## Nacarat Repositories
-- [Welcome](https://github.com/nacaratOS/welcome) - a graphical installer for Nacarat.
+- [Welcome](https://github.com/nacaratOS/welcome) - A graphical installer for Nacarat.
-- [Uno](https://github.com/nacaratOS/uno) - the new package manager for Nacarat.
+- [Uno](https://github.com/nacaratOS/uno) - The new package manager for Nacarat.
-- [center](https://github.com/nacaratOS/center) - a graphical control center for Nacarat.
+- [Health Center](https://github.com/nacaratOS/center) - A graphical control center for Nacarat.

 ---
 2026 Nacarat Operating System
+by YusufErdemK and GamerCinarTR